Princess Maria Carlotta of Parma

-Maria Carlotta of Parma (Maria Carlotta Ferdinanda Teresa Anna Giuseppa Giovanna Luisa Vincenza Rosalia; Parma, Italy, 1 September 1777 – Rome, Italy, 6 April 1813) was a Princess of Parma and Infanta of Spain, daughter of Ferdinand, Duke of Parma and his wife, Archduchess Maria Amalia of Austria.
+Maria Carlotta of Parma (Maria Carlotta Ferdinanda Teresa Anna Giuseppa Giovanna Luisa Vincenza Rosalia; Parma, Italy, 1 September 1777 – Rome, Italy, 6 April 1813) was a Princess of Parma and Infanta of Spain, daughter of Ferdinand I, Duke of Parma and Archduchess Maria Amalia of Austria.
 She joined the Dominican Order under the name of Sister Giacinta Domenica.

 Biography

 Early years

 Maria Carlotta was the fourth child of the nine children born to Ferdinand, Duke of Parma and his wife, Archduchess Maria Amalia of Austria, princess of Hungary and Bohemia.
 Her father Ferdinand was the only son of Philip, Duke of Parma and Princess Louise Élisabeth of France.
-In turn, Felipe was the son of King Philip V of Spain, and her mother Louise Élisabeth was one of the daughters of King Louis XV.
+In turn, Felipe was the son of King Philip V of Spain, and her mother Louise Élisabeth was one of the daughters of King Louis XV and Queen Marie Leczinska.
 Her mother, Maria Amalia, was a daughter of Empress Maria Theresa and Emperor Francis I.

 Her mother and her aunt, Queen Maria Carolina, negotiated Carlotta's marriage with her first cousin Francis, Duke of Calabria.
 Francis was supposed to ask for the princess's hand when they were both 18 years old.

-In 1795, the moment arrived, but Francis, due to his shyness, asked her mother to annul the marriage, to which she accepted and the possibilities that Carlotta would be a nun became greater.
+In 1795 the moment arrived, but Francis, due to his shyness, asked her mother to nullify the betrothal.
+She agreed to do so, and it became apparent that Carlotta would most likely become a nun.